 RECOMMENDED: Full guide to the Rockefeller Christmas Tree

-When is the Rockefeller Center tree lighting ceremony?
+When is the Rockefeller Center tree lighting?

-Where is the Rockefeller Center tree lighting ceremony?
+Where is the Rockefeller Center tree lighting?

 The Rockefeller Center tree lighting ceremony is located at Rockefeller Center between 49th and 50th Sts in Manhattan.